MD License – Medical Doctor

 Postgraduate

-The MD/DO/DPM Postgraduate License limits the physician’s practice to an accredited training program.
+The MD/DO/DPM Postgraduate License limits the physician's practice to an accredited training program.
 This license is issued to a trainee in an Oregon teaching hospital or an elective rotation as part of an out-of-state accredited training program.
 The physician may not work outside the accredited training program.
 Moonlighting is not allowed under this limited license.
-This license is granted for a maximum of 13 months and can be renewed for all subsequent years of an accredited training program.
+This license is granted for a maximum of five (5) years, not to exceed the trainee's enrollment in the postgraduate training program.
+A new limited license may be issued if additional years are needed.

 Fellow